The Missing Treasure of the Malla Kings

 Could Someone Find It Today?

-For now, the lost treasure of the Malla kings remains one of Nepal’s greatest unsolved legends.
+Modern technology such as ground-penetrating radar could help—but heritage protections make excavation difficult.
+For now, the lost treasure remains one of Nepal’s greatest unsolved legends.

 What Do You Think?